craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Plugins using Freemarker Templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 CrafterCMS provides a mechanism (a "hook") for adding markup/defining macros for plugins via Freemarker templates.
-These templates, when the plugin has one of them will be automatically included in the site.
+These templates, when the plugin has one of them will be automatically included in the project.

 Here are the supported templates: